-YOU commit to tutor a student for 1 year meeting with your student 2 times a week for an hour and a half to two hours at a mutually convenient public location.
+YOU commit to tutor a student for 1 year meeting with your student 2 times a week for an hour and a half to two hours at a mutually convenient time and public location.

-We use an innovative training model which combines interactive classroom learning with independent self-study to equip our tutors to teach with confidence.
+We use an intense training structure which combines interactive classroom learning with independent self-study to equip our tutors to teach with confidence.

 "Literacy is a bridge from misery to hope."
 Kofi Annan Former United Nations Secretary-General

 Do I have to agree to your statement of faith?

 Yes.
-We are a Christ-centered organization which seeks to offer literacy for life and life forever through Jesus Christ with excellence.
+We are a Christ-centered organization which seeks to offer literacy for life and life forever with God through Jesus Christ with excellence.
 Our statement of faith can be found here.

 They are adults who struggle to live as adults in a world where reading is an assumed ability and an essential skill in order to function fully.
 They can be any age but many are older adults who have spent their lives raising their families on low-paying jobs and now want to fulfill their life's ambition - to learn to read.
 Most are dyslexic.
 All are over-comers.
 All are seeking a way to a better life.